Small Claims Court

 A Small Claims Court lawyer handles the legal strategy, document preparation, court filings, negotiation, and courtroom advocacy so you can focus on your life and your business.
 Jonathan manages every stage of the process:

-• Prepare and file the Plaintiff's Claim or Defence
+- Prepare and file the Plaintiff's Claim or Defence at the correct court office

 The cost of not having a lawyer

-The filing fee for a Small Claims Court claim in Ontario ranges from $102 to $252 depending on the amount — see our complete breakdown of Small Claims Court fees and costs.
+The filing fee for a Small Claims Court claim in Ontario is $108 — price every step of your case with the filing fee calculator, or see our complete breakdown of Small Claims Court fees and costs.
 But the real cost of going to court without a lawyer is the money you leave on the table — or the judgment you lose because you were outmatched by the other side's legal representation.
+Use the Small Claims Court calculator to estimate the full value of your claim, including pre-judgment interest and recoverable costs.

 Dealing with a contract that's fallen apart?
 Read more about contract disputes and litigation or what to do when an agreement falls apart.
 Want a step-by-step walkthrough of the process?
 See how to sue in Small Claims Court in Ontario.
 Been overcharged or had your vehicle damaged by a mechanic?
 See how to sue an auto repair shop in Toronto, or suing for unpaid invoices or loans.